groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/net/groupdocs.search.common/documentimage/imageindex/_index.md

 ---
 title: ImageIndex
 second_title: GroupDocs.Search for .NET API Reference
-description: Gets an ordinal number of the image in the document.
+description: Gets the ordinal number of the image in the document.
 type: docs
 weight: 30
 url: /net/groupdocs.search.common/documentimage/imageindex/
 ---
 ## DocumentImage.ImageIndex property

-Gets an ordinal number of the image in the document.
+Gets the ordinal number of the image in the document.

 ```csharp
 public int ImageIndex { get; }